Entry No. 19: You Got Anymore Of That?

 Your mindset can change your entire life.
 I am not quite sure if you understand the gravity of that.

-YOUR MINDSET CAN CHANGE YOUR ENTIRE LIFE.
+YOUR MINDSET CAN CHANGE YOUR ENTIRE LIFE .

 I had a fantastic coach in high school who used to always quote “Life is 10% what happens to you and 90% how you react to it.”
 When life puts us in situations we inherently lean one way or the other, positive or negative.
 We tend to live in that version of life's events in our heads.
-I would argue that most things are
+I would argue that most things are not so black and white.
+By changing the way that our mind views and processes things we can potentially change our entire life .

 Abundance vs. Scarcity mindset is a topic that has been fascinating to me ever since I read about it a couple of years ago.
 This means not changing the situation that you are in, just changing the way that your brain reacts to and views those situations.
 For those of you who don't know about abundance vs. scarcity mindsets, it is pretty simple to infer based on the title but I am going to clarify anyway.
+Abundance is to have a lot of something and scarcity is to have not enough of something, surplus, and lack.
+The Abundance Mindset is thinking “there will always be more” whereas the Scarcity Mindset is thinking “there will never be enough”.

 An example being: a friend gets a promotion over you.
 A scarcity mindset would have you thinking “There's no way I will ever get a job like that.
 They are always so lucky.
 They took my last chance at that promotion.”
 Whereas an abundance mindset is less competitive and sounds more like “That is so awesome for them.
 There will be other opportunities for me, this just wasn't the one for me.
 There is no shortage of jobs.”

 Essentially we are talking about shifting into a more positive mindset.
-Which is
+Which is scientifically proven to make you live longer.
+Don’t believe me?
+Google that sh*t.

-proven to make you live longer.
+Essentially we are talking about shifting into a more positive mindset.
+Which is scientifically proven to make you live longer.
 Don’t believe me?
+Google that sh*t.

 In the world there is no shortage of: